akash-network/node/_docs/sdl.md

  * [profiles](#profiles)
  * [deployment](#deployment)

-An example deployment configuration for the Akash testnet can be found [here](testnet/testnet-deployment.yml).
-A full example deployment configuration can be found [here](deployment.yml).
+An example deployment configuration can be found [here](deployment.yml).

 ### version

 Indicates version of Akash configuration file.
-Currently only `"1.0"` is accepted.
+Currently only `"1.5"` is accepted.

 ### services